 Axe or Tomahawk: Which is the One for You?

 The main difference between tomahawks and axes is that the first were and are designed as weapons of war and hunting tools which, unlike axes, are not meant for felling trees and processing them.
 That said, many axe-throwing competitions use Western-style axes, not tomahawks.
-There are different reasons for that, but it’s a good idea to get comfortable throwing axes if you want to compete in official competitions.
+There are different reasons for that, but getting comfortable throwing axes is a good idea if you want to compete in official competitions.

 Of course, if you know that an axe-throwing event will feature tomahawks or just want to throw tomahawks for fun alone or with friends, go for it!
 Nobody’s going to stop you enjoying axe-throwing with whatever tools you like.